ExtraSoupGames/ExtraSoupGames/README.md

 Hi, I’m @ExtraSoupGames
 My pronouns are He/Him,
-I am interested in C++ game development with SDL,
+I am interested in C++ game development with SDL.
-I am currently working on a Roguelike Procedural Generation game made in Unity called Though the Thicket, I am also working on a cozy cooking game made in C++ with SDL3 called Chestnuts and Chives
+I am currently working on a Roguelike Procedural Generation game made in Unity called Though the Thicket, as well as a cozy cooking game made in C++ with SDL3 called Chestnuts and Chives